MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/deploy-pmem.md

 >Applies to: Windows Server 2019

 Persistent Memory (or PMem) is a new type of memory technology that delivers a unique combination of affordable large capacity and persistence.
-This topic provides background on PMem and the steps to deploy it with Windows Server 2019with Storage Spaces Direct.
+This topic provides background on PMem and the steps to deploy it with Windows Server 2019 with Storage Spaces Direct.

 ## Background